-Lawmakers received word last week that kentucky's General Funder evenues were down 8.2 percent with heavy drops in sales and income tax compared to receipts in July 2008.
+Lawmakers received word last week that Kentucky's General Fund receipts last month were 4 percent lower than in the same period last year, and state Road Fund revenues were down 8.2 percent with heavy drops in sales and income tax compared to receipts in July 2008.
 Not the ideal scenario to say the least, but that is the current situation.

 Like most situations, however, this one is subject to change at any time.
-We could see a surge in revenues for the rest of 2009 and early 2010 despite state Budget Office predictions that state revenue growth will be stagnant throughout most of FY 2010 (an outlook based mostly on expected Job losses and loss of personal income in the first three quarters of the new fiscal year).
-Hope we do, as do all lawrankers and most of you.
+We could see a surge in revenues for the rest of 2009 and early 2010 despite state Budget Office predictions that state revenue growth will be stagnant throughout most of FY 2010 (an outlook based mostly on expected job losses and loss of personal income in the first three quarters of the new fiscal year).
+I hope we do, as do all lawmakers and most of you.
 We also have to be prepared, however, if the predictions stick.